Oscars 2020: Austin360's guide for who must (and will) win - Entertainment & Life - Austin 360 - Mash Viral

 “1917”

-Must win: I thought the script for ‘Knives Out’ was great, but it is hard to ignore that it resonated the most with middle-aged and younger viewers who simply have never seen a whodunit.
+Must win: I thought the script for ‘Knives Out’ was great, but it’s hard to ignore that it resonated the most with middle-aged and younger viewers who just never saw a whodunit before.
 It’s not like they’re fat on the ground in 2019.
-Older Oscar voters could look at it with an “OK, great, it’s a classic Whodunit update, what else do you have, kid?”
+Older Oscar voters could look at it with an “OK, great, it’s a classic Whodunit update, what else do you have, kid?” eye.

-‘Parasite’, on the other hand, is an enormously original work, nuanced and wild and funny and violent at the same time.
+‘Parasite’, on the other hand, is an enormously original work, nuanced and furious and funny and violent at the same time.

 Will win: I don’t see any “Once Upon a Time in Hollywood” win.
-The academy loves Quentin Tarantino, the screenwriter, and this is even about how great Hollywood was in the good old days of the * checks * Manson murders.
+The academy loves Quentin Tarantino, the screenwriter, and this is even about how great Hollywood was in the good old days of * checks, * Manson murders.

 Best adapted scenario